The interesting things to see at the moment are birds, various ferns and fungi, and buds on trees showing the very first

 We are also producing a monthly I-Spy chart for children showing current photographs of things that you can see this month.
 Click here to download the pdf file.

-2 Dexter cattle arrived in October with a further two arriving in September.
+2 Dexter cattle arrived in September with a further two arriving in early October.
 Dexters are small cattle which can be used for either milk or beef.
 They are descended from the from the cattle of the early Celts.

 Livestock grazing plays a key role in maintaining species-rich habitats such as Hocombe Mead.
 Grazing removes plant material more gradually than cutting or burning and gives mobile species a better chance to move to other areas in the habitat.Cattle use their tongues to pull tufts of vegetation into their mouths. and they often leave tussocks of grass which are used by insects and small mammals.